ManageIQ/manageiq-documentation/provisioning_virtual_machines_and_hosts/_topics/catalogs_and_services.md

 {% include create-playbook-service-catalog-item.md %}

-#### Creating an Ansible Tower Service Catalog Item
+#### Creating an Ansible Automation Platform Service Catalog Item

-Create a service catalog item from an Ansible Tower template you can use to execute an Ansible Tower playbook in {{ site.data.product.title_short }}.
+Create a service catalog item from an Ansible Automation Platform template you can use to execute an Ansible Automation Platform playbook in {{ site.data.product.title_short }}.

 {% include create-tower-catalog-item.md %}